UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 © Sled Dogs Film

 Dogs in the Iditarod are forced to run nearly 1,000 miles—roughly the distance from Orlando, Florida, to New York City—in under two weeks.
 On average, they must run 100 miles a day, with only a few brief periods of rest.
 They're subjected to biting winds, blinding snowstorms, and subzero temperatures.
 Their feet may become bruised, bloodied, cut by ice, and worn out because of the vast distances that they cover.
-Many pull muscles, incur stress fractures, or are afflicted with diarrhea, dehydration, intestinal viruses, or aspiration pneumonia, which is caused by inhaling their own vomit and likely happened to the dog Flash this year.
+Many pull muscles, incur stress fractures, or are afflicted with diarrhea, dehydration, intestinal viruses, or aspiration pneumonia.
 Up to half of the dogs who start the race don't even finish.

 © Sled Dogs Film

-Wells Fargo and State Farm ended their Iditarod sponsorships.
-Many major brands—including Costco, Maxwell House, Nestlé, Pizza Hut, Rite Aid, and Safeway—cut ties with the Iditarod years ago.
-Please join PETA in urging Brown-Forman to end its sponsorship of this abusive race in which dogs are run to their deaths.
+Guggenheim Partners, Wells Fargo, and State Farm ended their Iditarod sponsorships.
+Many other major brands—including Costco, Maxwell House, Nestlé, Pizza Hut, Rite Aid, and Safeway—cut ties with the Iditarod years ago.
+Please join PETA in urging Brown-Forman to end its association with this abusive race in which dogs are run to their deaths.